 First Position

 The First Position in classical ballet is where it all begins.
 Stand with heels together and toes pointed outwards, forming a straight line.
-Maintain straight with legs straight while keeping heels together.
+Maintain a straight position with legs straight, keeping your heels together.

 Use visual images to maintain proper alignment.
 For instance, imagine your knees as umbrellas opening outward.
-This can help, especially for children, to achieve the correct form by turning their feet outwards to form a 180-degree angle.
+This can help children achieve the correct form by turning their feet outwards to form a 180-degree angle.

 Second Position